thybag/PHP-SharePoint-Lists-API/readme.md

 When using updateMultiple every item MUST have an ID.

+> :heavy_exclamation_mark: this method returns the contence of the row that has been updated.
+It does not always return the updated data, as SharePoint can take longer to update than this method takes to run.
+> It is therefore not recommended to use this as a check to ensure a successful update.

 #### Deleting Rows

 In order to delete a row, an ID as well as list name is required.
 To remove the record for James with the ID 5 you would use: